 - Tuberculosis Screening

-For a full list of the cost of immunizations, tests, and medicines at the Wellness Center, click here.
+For a full list of the cost of immunizations, tests, and medicines at the Wellness Center, see our List of fees.

 Serum and treatment plan must be provided by a private allergist.
 An appointment is necessary.